nheeren/material_intensity_db/README.md

 # Material intensity database project :floppy_disk:

+:fire: :new: New version 1.2 released (November 2023):
+- Now over 900 datapoints
+- Cleaned and revised data
+- Standardized descriptor label attributes for SSP regions, building functions, and structural construction types

 :rotating_light: **The Dataset Descriptor article has been released**: https://www.nature.com/articles/s41597-019-0021-x

 Welcome to the Material Intensity Research Database!

 This database contains data on material intensity of buildings, but can be extended for further infrastructure in the future.
-The initial database version was assembled (seeded) by Heeren and Fishman (submitted).
+The initial database version was assembled (seeded) by Heeren and Fishman (2019).
 The publication provides some analysis of the data and discusses a number of applications for the database.

 ## Content